The EU’s Future Plunges on Italy's Coalition Plans

 The anti-establishment Five Star Movement (M5S) and the right-wing Lega (or League) party were widely considered to be the main victors.
 M5S gained an unprecedented 33 percent of the vote and the center-right coalition, which included Lega, won 37 percent.
 In fact, Lega won 18 percent of the vote—the most votes of any other party within its coalition.
 Both parties claimed a major victory after the elections, but these results leave Italy with a hung parliament and the need for a coalition government.

 Both parties are Eurosceptic—that is, they want to move away from the European Union.
 Both M5S and Lega have called for rewriting treaties with Europe to give Italy more sovereignty and control over their economy, allowing Italy to grow and prosper rather than atrophy and stagnate in debt servitude to Germany.

-M5S wants to, contrary to EU rules, impose a 15% flat tax and repudiate most of Italy’s trillions in debt—a massive debt that has suffocated the country and led to a record 132.6% debt to GDP ratio.
+M5S wants to, contrary to EU rules, impose a 15% flat tax, repudiate most of Italy’s trillions in debt—a massive debt that has suffocated the country and led to a record 132.6% debt to GDP ratio, and dump the failed single currency Euro.
 The party wants to clean up Italy’s dysfunctional and corrupt political system as well as introduce a universal basic income.

 With the goal of increasing employment rates, Lega has promised to tighten immigration and work towards improving economic growth.